cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-07-13-the-not-so-strange-case-of-cargo-cult-in-computer-science-research.md

 published: false
 ---

-Everywhere, we have computer scientists that look like they are working on the right thing.
+Everywhere, I see computer scientists that look like they are working on the right thing.
-They spent a long time doing the thing, running it, and collecting results.
+They spent a long time doing the thing, writing code to run it (in the best cases), and collecting results.
 Then, they _publish_ the thing.
 However, many times "the thing" is either worthless or just doesn't work as claimed.
-In fact, according to a study made in 2014: more than 75% of the results published in _prestigious_ computer science journals are [not reproducible at all](https://www.semanticscholar.org/paper/Measuring-Reproducibility-in-Computer-Systems-Collberg/075d12c8c9e295cc3227d12ecff7f5c16d8a8613).
+In fact, according to a study made in 2014: more than 75% of the results published in _prestigious_ computer science journals are [not reproducible at all](https://www.semanticscholar.org/paper/Measuring-Reproducibility-in-Computer-Systems-Collberg/075d12c8c9e295cc3227d12ecff7f5c16d8a8613)!
 This is a huge problem for science.
 The fact that lot of human, and non-human time (and resources) are spent into computer science research that doesn't produce any value is something to look at with microscopic lens.
 Unfortunately, this problem is nothing new.
-In 1974, the American physicist [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) coined the term "cargo cult science" referring to this exact same phenomenon.
+Back in 1974, the American physicist [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) coined the term "cargo cult science" referring to this exact same phenomenon.
 Now, I want to revisit his ideas, 50 years later, from the lens of someone who has gone through the hustle of producing science "the modern way."
-After reading this article, you will understand the many traps leading to cargo cult science and good techniques to stay away from it.
+In this article, I'll cover the many traps leading to cargo cult science, and provide good techniques to stay away from it.
 Let's dive in!

 <figure class="jb_picture">